MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Disable**

-- 🚀	Fast Boot > Feature in BIOS that `reduces` your computer boot time.
+- 🚀	Fast Boot > Feature in BIOS that reduces your computer boot time.
-- 🚀	Secure Boot > Secure boot is a `security standard` developed by members of the PC industry
+- 🚀	Secure Boot > Secure boot is a security standard developed by members of the PC industry
-- 🚀	Serial/COM Port > Serial port is a `serial communication interface`
+- 🚀	Serial/COM Port > Serial port is a serial communication interface
-- 🚀	Parallel Port > An interface allowing a personal computer (PC) to `transmit` or `receive` data down multiple bundled cables to a peripheral device such as a printer
+- 🚀	Parallel Port > An interface allowing a personal computer (PC) to transmit or receive data down multiple bundled cables to a peripheral device such as a printer
-- 🚀	Intel® Virtualization Technology (VT-d) > Allows user to `direct passthrough of devices`.
-This option can be enabled if you set `DisableIoMapper` to `YES`
+- 🚀	Intel® Virtualization Technology (VT-d) > Allows user to direct passthrough of devices.
+This option can be enabled if you set DisableIoMapper to YES
 - 🚀	Compatibility Support Module (CSM) > Compatibility Support Module
-- 🚀	Thunderbolt > New technology that supports `high-resolution displays` and `high-performance data` through one `single port`.
+- 🚀	Thunderbolt > New technology that supports high-resolution displays and high-performance data through one single port.
 For initial install, as Thunderbolt can cause issues if not setup correctly
-- 🚀	Intel® Software Guard Extensions (SGX) > A set of `security-related instruction codes` that are built into some Intel® central processing units (CPUs)
+- 🚀	Intel® Software Guard Extensions (SGX) > A set of security-related instruction codes that are built into some Intel® central processing units (CPUs)
-- 🚀	Intel® Platform Trust (TPM) > Trusted Platform Module, `improves the security` of your PC by securely creating and storing cryptographic keys. (`Linux` and `Windows 10`.
-Proper `dual-boot` with `Windows 11` require TPM to be enable. **Refer:** [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/)
+- 🚀	Intel® Platform Trust (TPM) > Trusted Platform Module, improves the security of your PC by securely creating and storing cryptographic keys.
+(Linux and Windows 10.
+Proper dual-boot with Windows 11 require TPM to be enable. **Refer:** [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/)
-- 🚀	Config Lock (CFG Lock) > Setting in your BIOS that allows for a `specific register` (in this case the MSR 0xE2) to be written to
+- 🚀	Config Lock (CFG Lock) > Setting in your BIOS that allows for a specific register (in this case the MSR 0xE2) to be written to
-- 🚀	Intel® Rapid Storage Technology (RST) > Windows-based application that provides `improved performance` and `reliability` for computers that are equipped with `SATA` disks for desktop, mobile, and server platforms
+- 🚀	Intel® Rapid Storage Technology (RST) > Windows-based application that provides improved performance and reliability for computers that are equipped with SATA disks for desktop, mobile, and server platforms

 </br>

 **Enable**

-- 🚀	Intel® Virtualization Technology (VT-x) > An `actual hardware virtualisation assistance`.
+- 🚀	Intel® Virtualization Technology (VT-x) > An actual hardware virtualisation assistance.
 - 🚀	Above 4G decoding > When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
-Please ensure that `Booter -> Quirks -> ResizeAppleGpuBars` is set to `0` if this is enabled
+Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to 0 if this is enabled
-- 🚀	Hyper-Threading > An `Intel®` hardware innovation that allows multiple threads to run on each core, this means more work can be done in parallel
+- 🚀	Hyper-Threading > An Intel® hardware innovation that allows multiple threads to run on each core, this means more work can be done in parallel
-- 🚀	Execute Disable Bit > An `Intel®` hardware-based security component.
+- 🚀	Execute Disable Bit > An Intel® hardware-based security component.
 - 🚀	EHCI/XHCI Hand-off > USB functions are handled by the OS
-- 🚀	OS type > `Windows 8.1/10` UEFI Mode
+- 🚀	OS type > Windows 8.1/10 UEFI Mode
-- 🚀	DVMT Pre > The `Intel® HD/UHD Graphics driver` for `Windows`.
-Please allocated (iGPU Memory) to `64MB` / `Auto`
+- 🚀	DVMT Pre > The Intel® HD/UHD Graphics driver for Windows.
+Please allocated (iGPU Memory) to 64MB / Auto
-- 🚀	SATA Mode > Advanced Host Controller Interface or `AHCI`
+- 🚀	SATA Mode > Advanced Host Controller Interface or AHCI

 </br>

 ## TRIM

-**NVMe:** `Kingston A2000 NVMe` trim support is working **native**.
+**NVMe:** Kingston A2000 NVMe trim support is working **native**.

 <img width="1239" alt="Screen_Shot_2022-04-30_at_10_45_05_AM" src="https://user-images.githubusercontent.com/72515939/166087551-e52f35db-1e52-47e9-8455-e70a81fdbf20.png">

-**SSD:** `IOAHCIBlockStorage` patch for SSD to enable `Trim` support via **Kernel\Patch**.
+**SSD:** IOAHCIBlockStorage patch for SSD to enable Trim support via **Kernel\Patch**.
 Refer [config.plist](https://github.com/MohdIsmailMatAsin/i510400AsrockB460MSteelLegend/blob/main/config_debug.plist).

 ![Artboard_1](https://user-images.githubusercontent.com/72515939/166087859-0511b56c-82a5-4ce3-8dbc-7d876b2925be.png)